syrkis/miiii/paper/main.typ

 == Evaluation

-In @atten_weight we see a vertical periodic pattern, which is expected, as the model is trained to predict the prime factorization of the number $x_0 * 113 + x_1$.
+In @plot_type we see a vertical periodic pattern, which is expected, as the model is trained to predict the prime factorization of the number $x_0 * 113 + x_1$.